nrc/rustaceans.org/README.md

 rustaceans.org
 ==============

+Rustaceans.org is no longer; sorry.
+This repo will continue to exist in case you really need to find some backing data.
+Feel free to send PRs to remove or update your entry.

 [rustaceans.org](https://www.rustaceans.org/) is a website for finding information about members of the Rust community.
 This repository contains details of Rustaceans and provides the data for rustaceans.org.
 To see the